plone/guillotina_cms/README.rst

     make

-It will install the default virtualenv, pull and launch the docker containers, and setup the default objects in the DB for the CMS to work.
+It will install the default venv, pull and launch the docker containers, and setup the default objects in the DB for the CMS to work.
 If you do this, you can pass on the next steps.
 Follow the next steps in case you want to have more control over how the environment is set up.